HoyoSlave/WebToApk/README.md

 # Website to Android Application
 ## Features
+Ad-blocking functionality is implemented by restricting network requests to third-party URLs.

 * **Pull-to-Refresh:** Custom touch listener that reloads the page when swiping down from the top of the screen.
 * **Fullscreen Video Playback:** Automatically handles screen orientation and UI visibility for embedded web videos.